 Above: Ryan McVinney showcasing the main salon area on a 59-foot Fun Country houseboat on Lake Powell.
 Photo by Boat Trader.

 This is the primary living and entertainment space.
-A good houseboat will feature comfortable seating, a TV setup, and an expansive galley equipped with all the modern amenities you’d have at home, like a full-size refrigerator, stove top burners, oven range and a microwave.
+A good houseboat will feature comfortable seating, a TV setup, and an expansive galley equipped with all the modern amenities you’d have at home, like a full-size refrigerator, stove top burners, oven and a microwave.
 For a houseboat that is being used to accommodate a big group, it can also offer additional sleeping quarters when everyone else has retired to their quarters.

 Above: Preparing meals in the galley of a 59-foot Fun Country houseboat.
 Photo by Scott Sanders for Boat Trader.